 Research Ethics Program.
 This course satisfies the NIH requirement for instruction in the responsible conduct of research.
 Topics include roles and responsibilities of researchers, data collection and ownership, issues relating to use of animal and human subjects, scientific and grant writing, code of ethics for authors, reviewers and editors, and conflict of interest.

-For the combined Principles of Cancer Drug Therapeutics Development and Topics in Cancer Drug Development lecture schedules, see the "Lecture Schedule" tab.
+For the Principles of Cancer Drug Therapeutics Development and Topics in Cancer Drug Development lecture schedules, see the "Lecture Schedule" tab.

-In addition to the two required lecture series, all CT2 trainees (both PhDs and MDs) have the opportunity to attend several additional seminar programs based at the Moores UC San Diego Cancer Center:
+In addition to the required lecture series, all CT2 trainees (both PhDs and MDs) have the opportunity to attend several additional seminar programs based at the Moores UC San Diego Cancer Center:

 - A weekly seminar “Topics in Hematology-Oncology" in which the faculty and fellows of the Division of Hematology/Oncology present lectures at 7:00 – 8:00 AM on Friday mornings on the clinical use of cancer therapeutic agents and the management of various types of cancer.
 This is followed by two case presentations (8:00 – 9:00) and then a formal lecture on a research topic by one of the Cancer Center faculty members (9:00 – 10:00).

 - A monthly “Cancer Center Director’s Lecture Series” in which national leaders in cancer research from throughout the country are invited to lecture on their research.